PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Purview is a unified data governance service that helps manage and govern on-prem, multi-cloud, and SaaS data.
 - Allows orgs to create maps of their data landscape with automated data discovery
 - Supports sensitive data classification
-- Automates data discovery by providing data scanning and calssification as a service
+- Automates data discovery by providing data scanning and classification as a service
 - Provides a Data Map that serves as the foundation for data discovery and data governance.
 - Provides a Data Catalog that lets business and technical users quickly find data by searching for it.
 - Provides Data Insights that allows data officers and security officers to get information on data that is actively scanned and where sensitive data is and how it moves.